prl-julia/jb-thesis/postdoc/julia-research-proposal.md

 Julia (ref) is a dynamic, high-level, yet high-performance programming language, originally designed for scientific computing.
-Julia aims to solve the two-language problem, combining the ease of use of productivity languages such as Python and R, and performance of languages such as Fortran and C (ref).
+Julia aims to solve the two-language problem, combining the convenience of productivity languages such as Python and R, and performance of languages such as Fortran and C (ref).